Rafipilot/embedding_bucketing/README.md

 ## Overview
 This Python program enables users to compare words or phrases using semantic embeddings, powered by OpenAI's language models.
 It uses vector embeddings to compute distances between words based on their semantic meanings, allowing for tasks like finding the nearest word, averaging word embeddings, and comparing distances between words.
 The program also incorporates a caching system to store and retrieve word embeddings, making future comparisons faster and more efficient.

 The application of this program is ideal in cases where predefined/select outputs are required from variable inputs, such as in situations where a system needs to group or "bucket" words into similar categories based on their semantic similarity.
-The caching feature is a useful, but optional, amenity for improving efficiency.

-## To install:
+## Get set up:
 ```bash
 pip install git+https://github.com/Rafipilot/embedding_buckting
 ```

 ## Features
-1. Semantic Similarity: Uses OpenAI's embeddings to compute the semantic similarity or distance between words.
+### 1. Semantic Similarity:
+Uses OpenAI's embeddings to compute the semantic similarity or distance between words.
-2. Word Bucketing: Groups words into predefined categories based on their similarity, useful when a system requires a limited set of outputs from many potential inputs.
+### 2. Word Bucketing:
+Groups words into predefined categories based on their similarity, useful when a system requires a limited set of outputs from many potential inputs.
-3. Cache System: Efficiently stores embeddings in a JSON cache file, reducing API calls and speeding up repeated computations.
+### 3. Cache System:

+Efficiently stores embeddings in a JSON cache file, reducing API calls and speeding up repeated computations.
-4.Support for Multiple Distance Metrics:
+### 4. Support for Multiple Distance Metrics:
-    Cosine Similarity
-    Euclidean Distance
+Cosine Similarity, Euclidean Distance + more coming
+### 5. Averaging of Embeddings:
-5.Averaging of Embeddings: Allows for blending the meanings of two words by averaging their embeddings and storing the result.
+Allows for blending the meanings of two words by averaging their embeddings and storing the result.

 ## How it Works